kevindigo/kevins-oracle/README.md

 This page was created with AI assistance.

+The contents were heavily inspired by other oracles, as listed below.

 ## Technical Details

 - **Single HTML File**: Everything is contained in one file for easy distribution